A School for Fools: Plot

-The protagonist attends a school for special children, where he studies in a class taught by his favorite teacher, geographer Pavel Petrovich Norvegov whom the author also calls Saul (Note: Russian "Pavel" is 'Paul', and calling the teacher Saul is a Biblical pun: Paul the Apostle was Saul of Taurus) Petrovich.
+The protagonist attends a special education school, where he studies in a class taught by his favorite teacher, geographer Pavel Petrovich Norvegov, whom the author also calls Saul (Note: Russian "Pavel" is 'Paul', and calling the teacher Saul is a Biblical pun: Paul the Apostle was Saul of Taurus) Petrovich.
 He is also in love with another teacher, Veta.
 The accounts of their lives and the lives of some other minor characters highlight the reality of a repressive Soviet regime.

 Following graduation, So-and-So goes on to work in a variety of jobs, from "sharpening pencils" to being a conductor.
 The narrative comes to an abrupt conclusion as the author runs out of paper.

 Reception

 in 1996, Wolfgang Kasack described the book as "the most surrealistic work of modern Russian literature."

 Mikhail Berg stressed the importance of the Christian worldview in the work and noted that the outstanding asset of the book is that its language and compositional peculiarities stem directly from the peculiarities of the protagonist.

 In the opinion of Mark Lipovetsky A School for Fools directly follows Nabokov's literary tradition and paves the way to the most important and interesting phenomena of the 21st century Russian prose, including works by Alexander Goldstein, Denis Osokin, Nikolay Kononov, and others.